DanielleZiac/TANAW-Android/README.md

 - [Acknowledgements](#acknowledgements)

 ## Project Overview
 A mobile app designed to promote community engagement with the UN's Sustainable Development Goals (SDGs) through a gamified experience in SDG-themed photo challenges.
-The platform allows users to share photos centered around occasional SDG themes, fostering awareness and collaboration.
-This app is developed using Android Studio with Kotlin and provides a user-friendly interface for students to explore, interact, and trace their progress while saving their memories in achieving sustainable development goals.
+The platform allows users to share photos centered around occasional SDG themes, fostering awareness and collaboration while capturing memories.

 ## Key Features
-1. **Photo Sharing and SDG Tagging**: Upload and categorize photos related to specific SDGs, fostering global awareness.
+1. **Photo Sharing and SDG Tagging**:
+- Upload and categorize photos related to specific SDGs, fostering global awareness.
-2. **Customizable Avatars**: Personalize profiles with dynamic avatars using real-time facial detection.
+2. **Customizable Avatars**:
+  Personalize profiles with dynamic avatars using real-time facial detection.
-3. **Search and Filters**: Explore SDG-related institutions and events through advanced search tools.
+3. **Search and Filters**:
+  Explore SDG-related institutions and events through advanced search tools.
+4. **Location**:
-4. **Location**: Explore SDG-related content and events based on your current location.
+  Explore SDG-related content and events based on your current location.
+5. **SDG-Themed Challenges**:
-5. SDG-Themed Challenges: Participate in periodic challenges aligned with the SDGs to raise awareness and track progress.
+  Participate in periodic challenges aligned with the SDGs to raise awareness and track progress.

 ### Security Mechanisms